pingcap/docs/performance-tuning-practices.md

 ### Analysis conclusion

-We need to eliminate these useless non-business SQL statements, which have a large number of execututions and contribute to the high TiDB CPU usage.
+We need to eliminate these useless non-business SQL statements, which have a large number of executions and contribute to the high TiDB CPU usage.

 ## Scenario 2.
 Use the maxPerformance configuration